zinichakraborty/better-pokeapi-chandreyi/README.md

 ```http
 POST /catch
 ```
 - Returns whether a Pokemon is caught based on the its HP.
-Assume that the a regular Poke Ball is used.
+Assume that a regular Poke Ball is used.
 Assume that the capture method follows the algorithms in Generation I.
 - Capture Algorithm (Generation I)
 	- Generate a random integer between $[1, 255]$ called $N$
 	- Generate a random integer between $[1, 255]$ called $BALL$